New Directory: Be visible & connect for opportunities and mentorship right here.

 "The sound of the genuine makes the same music,” Thurman hints

-Join us at Dramatic Changes: The Center for Sound Relationships for this intimate, interactive, interdisciplinary “concertshop” matinee, where you'll develop awareness skills based on music, mindfulness, neuroscience, and design to:
+Join us at Dramatic Changes: The Center for Sound Relationships for this intimate, interactive, analog, interdisciplinary “concertshop” matinee, where you'll develop awareness skills based on music, mindfulness, neuroscience, and design to: